|

 Aloe marlothii (Mountain Aloe) - Succulent unbranched large aloe that often grows to 10 feet tall with persistent old leaves making a skirt around the trunk.
 The leaves of the Mountain Aloe are large, of a gray-green color, with reddish-brown spines along the margins and randomly on other parts of the leaf.
 In late fall to late winter appears the wide-spread branching inflorescence bearing red-orange flowers.
 Plant in full sun in a well-drained soil.
 Requires little to no supplemental irrigation in coastal California gardens.
 Hardy to 20° F. The Mountain Aloe is a wide-ranging species from KwaZulu-Natal into Mocambique, Zimbabwe and Botswana and there is considerable variability in flower color and shape of the inflorescence.
 Our plants are from seed purchased from Silverhill Seeds in South Afica and are described as the typical form with horizontal inflorescence and dark orange flowers.
 Other common names often used for the Mountain Aloe include Spiny Aloe, Flat Flowered Aloe and the Africaner names Bergaalwyn and Boomaalwyn.
 The specific epithet 'marlothii' commemorates the botanist H.W.
 Rudolf Marloth.

-The information about Aloe marlothii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Aloe marlothii that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |